Bring your own app

 Repeat this process for all required variables.

-Environment variables are only available at runtime
+Environment variables are available during builds and at runtime

 3